You don’t have to choose between your beloved contact lenses or itch-free eyes. Try these simple strategies to avoid dry eye.

 In general, the risk of dry eye increases with age, Dr. Perez explains.
 That’s because as we age, we lose our ability to produce tears, which keep our eyes lubricated and healthy.
 These tears are a mixture of water, oil, and more than 1,000 types of proteins that protect the surface of the eye from irritants, according to the NEI.

 The good news: If you want to relieve the symptoms of dry eye, you don’t have to toss your contact lenses for good.
-Here’s what you need to know about the close connection between dry eye and contact lenses — plus the best ways to sidestep the itchiness.
+Here’s what you need to know about the close connection between dry eyes and contact lenses — plus the best ways to sidestep the itchiness.

 Did you know that contact lens prescriptions need to be renewed every year?
 Find an exam time that fits your schedule!

-Do Contacts Cause Dry Eye?
+Do Contact Lenses Cause Dry Eye?

 Not exactly, says Dr. Perez.
 The problem usually crops up when you don’t give your eyes enough breaks from wearing your lenses.
 The longer you wear your contacts, the more likely you are to experience dryness and itchiness, says Dr. Perez.